lucieBBR/BCNrealEstate/README.md

 - CSS:

-`mini-css-extract-plugin` (currently this is more friendly than `extract-text-webpack-plugin` for webpack 4): it extracts css which is in style tag of html file into a separated text file like bundle.css
+`mini-css-extract-plugin` : it extracts css which is in style tag of html file into a separated text file like bundle.css

 `style-loader` `css-loader`: these get css code and put css code within the style tag of html file